GoogleCloudPlatform/ruby-docs-samples/stackdriver/README.md

 ## Rack and Sinatra

-Sinatra example apps load middleware using a rack configuration file.
 Sinatra samples are prefixed with `sinatra_` and Rack examples use the extension `.ru`.

 The following list provides samples used per Stackdriver product.